Ning114/JPA/README.md

 The things the user should be able to do include:

-- Choose what subject they want to study
+- Choose what vocabulary topics they want to practice (More vocabulary sets will be implemented down the line)
+- Choose which Hiragana row they want to practice
-- Choose which Hiragana/Katakana row they want to practice
+- Choose which Katakana row they want to practice
 - Choose the input type (display Japanese characters, type english or vice versa)
-- Choose which types of questions to be asked in each problem set
 - Choose if they want to be timed or not
 - Provide feedback based off score, timed performance and past attempts
 - Run through a previously created problem set (Will be implemented in phase 2)

+The user stories I have finished implementing for phase 1 are:

+- Choose what vocabulary topics they want to practice (More vocabulary sets will be implemented down the line)
+- Choose which Hiragana row they want to practice
+- Choose the input type (display Japanese characters, type english or vice versa)
+- Choose if they want to be timed or not